 All coins in the initial series have a two-tone frosting effect, unique at the time and oft-copied since.
 Another distinctive feature of the Gold Nuggets is that each coin was individually packed in a hard plastic case.

 The following year, the Perth Mint redesigned the reverse of the coin, which has been updated annually ever since.
-Other gold nuggets were featured on the coin until 1989 when the mint replaced it with a kangaroo, which remains to this day though with a different image every year.
+Gold nuggets were featured on the coin until 1989 when the mint replaced it with the iconic kangaroo.
+Australia's beloved mammal became the coin's namesake.

-Initially, these coins were made up to one ounce in mass with a face value of $100.
-However, the Perth Mint introduced the two ounce, ten ounce, and one kilogram coins in 1991.
-The following year, the face values of the larger coins were reduced in an attempt to keep premiums under control and to make it proportional to the one ounce coin.
+Initially, these coins were made up to one ounce in size with a face value of $100.
+However, the Perth Mint introduced two-ounce, ten-ounce, and one-kilogram coins in 1991.
+The following year, the face values of the larger coins were reduced in an attempt to keep premiums under control and to make it proportional to the one-ounce coin.

 The Australian Gold Kangaroo is among the most recognizable coins in the world despite the annually-changing reverse.
-The obverse of the coin, on the other hand, hasn’t changed since 1986 and the first edition of the Gold Nugget.
+The obverse of the coin, on the other hand, hasn’t seen significant change since 1986 and the first issue of the Gold Nugget.

 The obverse is the same right profile of Queen Elizabeth II.
 Around the perimeter, the following inscriptions are engraved: “ELIZABETH II” and “AUSTRALIA.”
 Beneath the queen’s portrait are the face value of the coin and the initials of Ian Rank-Broadley, the coin’s designer.

-The reverse sports a kangaroo, a different one each year.
-The inscription “AUSTRALIAN KANGAROO” sits at the top and the years of minting, weight of the coin, and purity at the bottom.
-In the case of the Gold Kangaroo, it is .9999 GOLD.
+The reverse sports a kangaroo, a different image each year.
+The inscription “AUSTRALIAN KANGAROO” sits at the top.
+The year of minting, the weight of the coin, and the purity are stamped below the image.
 The mint mark can also be found on the reverse.

-Australian Gold Kangaroos are available in many sizes from 1/20 troy ounce to 1 kilogram.
-The most common and popular of which is the one troy ounce bullion coin.
+Australian Gold Kangaroos are available in sizes ranging from 1/20 troy ounce to 1 kilogram.
+The most common and popular of which is the one-troy-ounce bullion coin.

 The smallest Gold Kangaroo measures 14.10 millimeters in diameter and 1.4 millimeters in thickness.
 It weighs 1.5552 grams (1/20 ounce) and has a face value of A$5.

-Next, there is the 1/10 troy ounce gold coin.
+Next is the 1/10 troy-ounce gold coin.
 It has a diameter of 16.10 millimeters and a thickness of 1.3 millimeters.
 The coin weighs 3.11 grams and has a face value of A$15.

-The ½ ounce Kangaroo is worth $50 if you decide to cash it in.
+The ½ ounce Kangaroo carries $50 in face value.
 The coin has a diameter of 25.10 millimeters and a thickness of 2.2 millimeters.
 It weighs 15.55 grams.

-As mentioned, this is the most popular Australian Gold Kangaroo.
-It is made available as bullion and proof coins, though the annual proof editions are extremely limited.
-For example, there are only 500 each of 2017 and 2018 proof editions.
+The most popular Australian Gold Kangaroo is available in both bullion strike and proof conditions.
+The proof coins are issued with much smaller mintages.
+For example, there are only 500 each of the 2017 and 2018 proof editions.

-The 1 ounce bullion weight is 31.10 grams (1 troy ounce) and measures 32.10 millimeters in diameter and 2.65 millimeters in thickness, It has a face value of A$100.
+One troy-ounce bullion weight is equivalent to 31.103 grams.
+Kangaroos measure 32.10 millimeters in diameter and 2.65 millimeters in thickness.
+They carry a face value of A$100.

 This coin made its debut in 1991 with a face value of A$2,500, reduced to A$1,000 the following year.
 The coin is 59.70 millimeters across and 7.65 millimeters thick.
 It weighs 311.0 grams (10 ounces).

-In 2011, a gigantic one ton coin was released, replacing the Big Canadian Maple Leaf as the biggest and most valuable gold coin in the world.
+In 2011, a gigantic one-ton coin was released, replacing the Big Canadian Maple Leaf as the largest gold coin in the world.

 The coin measures around 80 centimeters in diameter and 12 centimeters in thickness.
 Unlike the other Gold Kangaroo coins, this one has the kangaroo on the obverse and the Queen’s portrait on the reverse.

-If you’re interested in investing in gold coins, the Australian Gold Kangaroo is among the best foreign bullion coins.
-The older and rarer coins are known to fetch a nice premium.
+If you’re interested in investing in gold coins, the Australian Gold Kangaroo is among the best options.
+They are well-recognized, widely traded, and cost-effective.

 Whether you’re an investor or a collector, you can’t go wrong with the Australian Gold Kangaroo.
 Limited edition coins can carry higher premiums, while the regular bullion strike coins are priced near the gold spot market price.
 Gold Kangaroos are trusted and highly liquid virtually everywhere - exactly what people need when investing in bullion.